 Kristin Bailey is a fourth-generation Montanan, raised on her family’s wheat farm in north- central Montana.
 One of Kristin’s first and longest-running jobs was operating the combine during harvest.
 Her family continues to farm near Fort Benton.
 They keep Kristin in touch with the opportunities, realities, and challenges of building and maintaining a family business and transitioning it to the next generation.

 Kristin received her law degree from the University of Colorado School of Law in Boulder, Colorado, and she earned her LL.M. in Taxation from NYU School of Law.
 Her undergraduate degree is in History from Westmont College in Santa Barbara, California.
-Kristin is currently working toward an Executive LL.M. in Taxation through NYU School of Law.
 Prior to law school, she served for five years in Washington, DC as a member of Max Baucus’ Senate staff, where she focused on nonprofit policy and tax policy.
 During Kristin’s law school career, she clerked at the Natural Resources Law Center, the Colorado Attorney General’s Office, The Nature Conservancy, and the law firm of Burns, Figa, and Will, P.C.
 She went on to practice law at the firm of Trout, Raley, Montaño, Witwer and Freeman, P.C. in Denver, Colorado before establishing this firm.
 Kristin is licensed to practice law in Montana and Colorado.

-Kristin enjoys serving on the Board of Directors for the Red Ants Pants Foundation.
-She is a former Board member of the Bozeman Area Community Foundation and served on the Gallatin Valley Land Trust NextGen Advisory Committee.
-Kristin loves trail running, skiing at Bridger Bowl, and all things food and art.
+Kristin previously served on the Board of Directors for the Red Ants Pants Foundation, the Bozeman Area Community Foundation (now One Valley Community Foundation), and the Gallatin Valley Land Trust NextGen Advisory Committee.
+Kristin loves art, writing, trail running, skiing, and great food.